facebook/create-react-app/packages/react-scripts/template/README.md

     RewriteRule ^ index.html [QSA,L]
 ```

 It will get copied to the `build` folder when you run `npm run build`.

+If you’re using [Apache Tomcat](http://tomcat.apache.org/), you need to follow [this Stack Overflow answer](https://stackoverflow.com/a/41249464/4878474).

 Now requests to `/todos/42` will be handled correctly both in development and in production.